mhatta/buildscripts/mingw-cross/README.md

 Prerequisites
 -------------

-Install the mingw-w64 32bit toolchain, which is often available through package management.
+Install the mingw-w64 64bit toolchain, which is often available through package management.

+Debian (as of Buster) needs metapackage `mingw-w64` and others.

 Fedora (as of 24) needs the following packages: